 I've blogged twice before about firing SEO/UX clients, but there are other reasons practitioner and client separate.
 What are some reasons to part ways?
 The best reason: "Dan, you helped us sell all the inventory.
 We're done.
 Thanks!"
 (Only happened once: Hawaii housing development) One of the most annoying reasons: "Some guy in a suit … Continue reading Ending an SEO/UX relationship

 Dan has a new logo.
 Is it a duck?
 A vomiting Pac-Man?
 A bulls-eye?
 Answering a common conundrum: What are title and description best practices?
-UPDATED for 2022.
-If you also want some meta title/meta description 101 info like, "Um what are they?!"
-There's a FAQ of sorts below the slightly headier stuff.
-Why do … Continue reading Meta Titles and Meta Descriptions Guide
+UPDATED for 2023.
+If you also want meta title/meta description 101 like, "Um what are they?!"
+There's an FAQ of sorts below the slightly headier stuff.
+Why do we care … Continue reading Meta Titles and Meta Descriptions Guide

 I've seen a few articles titled 'The ABCs of SEO', but most of them either continue on to the DEFs and trudge all the way through Z, or ditch the metaphor altogether after the headline.
 Dear SEO reader, that's not me; I won't do that to you.
 My understanding of "The ABCs" gels with the … Continue reading The ABCs of SEO